 We're committed to creating a workplace culture where all our people feel valued, included and able to be their best at work, and we recognise the benefits that a diverse workforce with different values, beliefs, experience, and backgrounds brings to us as an organisation.

 Our salary range typically reflects the initial starting salary and annually increases until it reaches the top of the range.
-For roles in grade 5 or above, annual increments in our contribution zones are dependent on achieving agreed performance goals.

 Follow us on Twitter at @edincounciljobs